Nez Perce County

 The following steps or criteria must be met in order for a county participating in the Joint Powers Agreement to access the CCDF:

-A county Prosecutor must declare that he or she will seek the death penalty no later than thirty days after entry of a plea by the defendant.
+A county Prosecutor must declare that he or she will seek the death penalty no later than sixty days after entry of a plea by the defendant.
 Idaho Code Section 18-4004A

 The prosecutor should provide to the CCDF a copy of the notice of intent to seek the death penalty at the time of notice to the defendant.

 Beginning in January 1999, Idaho Criminal Rule 44.3 enables the judge to appoint two qualified attorneys to represent the defendant in death penalty cases.
 [As of 12/2000, rule is suspended pending final Supreme Court approval.]